BareBones-RPG/BareBones-RPG.github.io/README.md

 Player's turn: they can move up to 30 feet, attack, defend, or wait for a reaction.
 If the player uses double movement, they can move up to 60 feet.
 Then, the player will wait for the next round to attack.

-- _Whenever an attack is triggered_, the player will use **Might** when a weapon has a close-range tag.
+- _Whenever a defense is triggered_, the player will use **AGILITY** when wearing armor, including the worn armor tag.
 - _Whenever an attack is triggered_, the player will use **Insight** when a weapon has a mid or far range due to aiming.
-- _Whenever a defense is triggered_, the player will use **Mobility** when wearing armor, including the worn armor tag.
+- _Whenever an attack is triggered_, the player will use **MIGHT** when a weapon has a close-range tag, or ingest a posion.
 - _Whenever a player casts a spell_, they will use **WILLPOWER**.
-- _Whenever a player is bitten by something_ or touches something poisonous, the PC will use GRIT to save.
 - _When a player moves and **holds their action**_, they can _lower the success threshold to 4_ due to waiting for that moment to act!

 - [Back to Table of Content](#table-of-content)